argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

 * **Run scripts on CS-2 with Pre-Compiled Model:**
 To further reduce the execution time we have precompiled model.
-For your conveneice, the precompiled model is available at `/projects/aitestbed_training/CS-2/precompiled_bert`.
+For your convenience, the precompiled model is available at `/projects/aitestbed_training/CS-2/precompiled_bert`.
 Here are commands to run it.

   * Copy precompiled model direcotry to your `$HOME` directory.
     ```bash